The AP Interview: BLM's Patrisse Cullors denies wrongdoing

 Then Cullors resigned as foundation director to work on personal projects -- a departure that had long been planned, and was unconnected with any alleged improprieties, she said.

-Records show a small number of people with responsibility over the foundation.
-A 990 filing submitted to the IRS for January through June 2020, lists Cullors as an uncompensated executive director and the foundation's only employee.
-At that point, still under the fiscal sponsorship of a well-established charity, the BLM foundation reported no revenue, assets, contributions or expenses.

-The filing lists just two board members, including Shalomyah Bowers, who is the president at Bowers Consulting, a firm that has provided operational support to the BLM foundation for two years.

-In a phone interview, Bowers said the organization had been working since Cullors' departure to sort out its infrastructure.
-He said the organization underwent an independent financial audit which, along with the expected May release of its latest 990 filing, will show that "nothing impermissible or nefarious has happened" with BLM's finances.
+In a phone interview, Shalomyah Bowers, a BLM foundation board member who has also worked for the foundation since 2020, said the organization recently underwent an independent financial audit.
+Along with the expected May release of its latest 990 filing, the audit will show that "nothing impermissible or nefarious has happened" with BLM's finances, Bowers said.

-"We are now a foundation that is deeply devoted to investing in organizations that are committed to doing the work of abolition (and) committed to building Black power," he said.

 Cullors is far from the only Black activist to withstand questions about her money, her motivations and her leadership.
 Elders in the civil rights struggle often speak of attacks, both from within and outside of the movement, meant to discredit or stop social change.

-On Saturday, Candace Owens, the Black conservative political pundit and opponent of the BLM movement, arrived uninvited with a camera crew at Cullors' Los Angeles-area home.
-In an Instagram video shared with millions of followers, Owens said she was there to film a documentary about BLM's finances and ask questions about the foundation's property (which is not at the same address as Cullors' home).

-"The constant harassment, online and offline, that I've experienced is unacceptable and dangerous," Cullors said.

-Still, legitimate questions of accountability should not be dismissed, said Garza, the BLM co-founder who was not involved in the BLM organization after 2015.
+But legitimate questions of accountability cannot be dismissed, said Garza, the BLM co-founder who was not involved in the BLM organization after 2015.

 "I think it is important to be transparent about what is actually happening," Garza said.
 "And my assessment is that because there was a lack of response (to public questions), specifically from the global network foundation, it allowed for people to fill in the blanks."